AtlasOfLivingAustralia/atlas-index/search-service/README.md

 TODO: cleanup i18n files (move to default-ui as required)
 TODO: cleanup Docker files (tidy commented out sections, document local paths)
-TODO: static file distribution; after creation, how does the dashboard.* and sitemap.* files get where they need to be?
-TODO: look at an approach to get ala-name-matching-model and bie-index classes, that exist in au.org.ala.search.names.*, into a common library.

 # Table of Contents